Virginia elects GOP's Youngkin over stunned Democrat McAuliffe: 'We won this thing!'

 The race for governor in New Jersey remained too close to call early Wednesday as Gov. Phil Murphy’s Republican challenger Jack Ciattarelli clung to a slight lead.

-The two waged tense campaigns with Murphy presented himself as a solid progressive.
+The two waged tense campaigns with Murphy presenting himself as a solid progressive.
 Ciattarelli tried to paint Murphy as out of touch with the average voter and was critical of his leadership during the COVID-19 epidemic.

 The campaigns ended their Election Night parties without either claiming victory, NJ.com reported.
 Both struck optimistic tones with their supporters.